TkrUdagawa/website/source/en/tutorial/graph_python.rst

 **create_graph.py**

 create_graph.py generates a graph composed of Yamanote-line and Chuou-line.
 The client program in Graph will use the 'Graph' class defined in 'jubatus.graph'.
 Here are the 5 methods used in the sample.

  1. Connect to Jubatus Server

   Connect to Jubatus Server (Row 74).
-  Setting the IP addr., RPC port of Jubatus Server.
+  Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

  2. Regist the preset query